Dorian Electra: Early life

-Electra's father is Paul Gomberg, known as "the Rockstar Realtor" in Houston, originally from Beverly Hills.
-Their mother is artist and jewelry designer Paula Fridkin.
-Electra graduated from School of the Woods, a Montessori high school in Houston, Texas.
+Electra was born in Houston, Texas, to a Jewish family.
+Their father, Paul Gomberg (known as "the Rockstar Realtor" in Houston), is originally from Beverly Hills.
+Their mother, Paula Fridkin, is an artist and jewelry designer.
+Electra graduated from School of the Woods, a Montessori high school in Houston, where they were the founder of their high school's philosophy club.
 They attended Shimer College, a Great Books school in Chicago, Illinois, from 2010 to 2014.

 Career

+2010–2017: Early videos and first singles

 Electra first drew national attention in 2010 with the music video "I'm in Love with Friedrich Hayek", which lauded the philosophy of the Austrian economist Friedrich Hayek and garnered commentary from the modern Austrian theory professor Steven Horwitz.

 In 2011, they released two more videos, "Roll with the Flow" and "We Got it 4 Cheap".
 Both were covered by mainstream political media.
 "We Got it 4 Cheap" came in second in the Lloyd V. Hackley Endowment's "Supply and Demand Video Contest".

 In 2012, they interned at production company Emergent Order.
 Emergent Order had previously published "Fear the Boom and Bust", a similar Hayek-oriented rap video.

 Electra then produced a new, similarly economics-oriented pop video, "FA$T CA$H", with the support of an award from the Moving Picture Institute.

 In September 2012, Electra released the music video "Party Milk", which they describe as an attempt to merge common party scene symbolism with something one would never associate with a party, but that everyone is familiar with in another context.

-In 2014, Electra (as Dorian Electra & The Electrodes) released a music video called "What Mary Didn't Know", based on Frank Jackson's philosophical thought experiment of the same name (1986).
+In 2014, Electra (as Dorian Electra & the Electrodes) released a music video called "What Mary Didn't Know", based on Frank Jackson's philosophical thought experiment of the same name (from 1986).

 2015 saw the release of Electra's video "Forever Young: A Love Song to Ray Kurzweil", a tribute to the futurist Ray Kurzweil.

-In 2016, Electra released "Ode to the Clitoris" on Refinery29 detailing the history of the clitoris from ancient Greece to modern 3D models.
-In an interview Electra stated it was to "desensitize people to the word CLITORIS and help bring it more into popular consciousness."
-In June 2016 Electra released "Mind Body Problem" on Bullett Media, a song and video "about femininity as a performance—when being a 'woman' feels like putting on a costume and the costume doesn't seem to come off with the clothes".
+In 2016, Electra released "Ode to the Clitoris" on Refinery29, detailing the scientific history of the clitoris, from Ancient Greece through to modern, 3D models.
+In an interview, Electra stated it was to "desensitize people to the word CLITORIS and help bring it more into popular consciousness."
+In June 2016 Electra released "Mind Body Problem" through Bullett Media, a song and video "about femininity as a performance—when being a 'woman' feels like putting on a costume and the costume doesn't seem to come off with the clothes".
+Electra was also creating a web series, at the time, under their drag king persona 'Don Bogman', a used car salesman.